 A REGIONAL PACIFIC YOUTH SEMINAR ON YOUTH VISION FOR A CORRUPTION-RESILIENT 2050 BLUE PACIFIC

+Also in attendance at the event was the Secretary General of the Pacific Islands Forum, Mr Henry Puna and various heads of Pacific Island Countries diplomatic missions in Suva.
 The event is supported under the UNDP project, Strengthening Anti-Corruption, Transparency and Accountability in Pacific Islands Countries (Pacific Anti-Corruption Project) funded by the UK Government.